Saju is Meteorology, Not a Ledger

 Boundaries that keep the reading useful

-A reading that claims exact death, lottery numbers, guaranteed marriage, or certain medical outcomes should be rejected.
+A reading that claims fixed lifespan cutoffs, guaranteed windfalls, guaranteed marriage, or certain medical outcomes should be rejected.
 Those claims create dependency and harm.

 Fear is sticky, and websites can exploit that.
 Arcarix should not use old terms to trap users into dependency.
 The editorial duty is to make the reader more capable after reading, not more afraid.
-The final standard is the same: if "What action helps across several possible futures?" cannot be answered in ordinary life, the reading has not yet become usable.
+The final standard is the same: if the question cannot be answered in ordinary life, the reading has not yet become usable.

 A grounded reading scene